 Watson Studio overview

 Watson Studio provides you with the environment and tools to solve your business problems by collaboratively working with data.
-You can choose the tools you need to analyze and visualize data, to cleanse and shape data, to ingest streaming data, or to create, train, and deploy machine learning models.
+You can choose the tools you need to analyze and visualize data, to cleanse and shape data, to ingest streaming data, or to create and train machine learning models.

 This illustration shows how the architecture of Watson Studio is centered around the project.
 A project is where you organize your resources and work with data.